phone_icon

 • Erfurt

-Visit Erfurt Cathedral, Severikirche, the Merchants' Bridge, the Augustinian Monastery, Egapark, and more!
+Visit Erfurt Cathedral, Mariendom church, Severikirche, the Merchants' Bridge, the Augustinian Monastery, Egapark, and more!

 • Dresden

-Dresden, located in the east of Germany, is also called `Florence at the Elbe` thanks to its idyllic location on the banks of the river.
-Although 80% of Dresden`s historic center was destroyed in WWII, important landmarks have been rebuilt to their former splendor.
-Palaces glitter, gardens bloom, and the dome of the magnificently restored Frauenkirche (Church of Our Lady).
+Dresden, located in the east of Germany, is also called 'Florence of the Elbe' thanks to its idyllic location on the banks of the river.
+Although 80% of Dresden's historic center was destroyed in WWII, important landmarks have been rebuilt to their former splendor including the dome of the magnificently restored Frauenkirche (Church of Our Lady).
+Palaces glitter and gardens bloom once again.
 With its wealth of museums, palaces, and other tourist attractions, there are plenty of things to do in Dresden.

-Visit the Church of Our Lady (Frauenkirche), Zwinger Palace, Brühl`s Terrace, Green Vault, Bundeswehr Military History Museum, Albertinum (Modern Art Museum), Royal Palace (Residenzschloss), Cathedral, The Stolen Gallery (Ukradena Galerie), and so much more!
+Visit the Church of Our Lady (Frauenkirche), Zwinger Palace, Brühl's Terrace, Green Vault, Bundeswehr Military History Museum, Albertinum (Modern Art Museum), Royal Palace (Residenzschloss), the Cathedral, The Stolen Gallery (Ukradena Galerie), and so much more!

 • Berlin